FederatedAI/FATE/python/federatedml/util/README.rst

 Output data instances will each have a weight value, which will be used for training.

-Please note that when weight is not None, only ``weight_diff`` convergence check method may be used.
+Please note that when weight is not None, only ``weight_diff`` convergence check method may be used for GLM.

 How to Use
 ----------